Blog Information Security Plan: What It Is, Why You Need One, and How to Get Started

 informational security plan

-The latest outlook is alarming: the vast majority (83%) of companies will more than likely experience at least one data breach in their lifetime. just a single intrusion can very well be the final showstopper to many inadequately capitalized businesses.
-As reported by IBM, the average data breach cost was US$4.35 million in 2022.
-(The impact could leave a larger crater in your wallet – around US$9.44 million – if your business operates in the U.S.) With more organizations getting goosed by cybercrime, the information security market will balloon to around US$175 billion by 2024, as forecasted by Statista.
-Still, malicious hackers account for just a portion of the aggregate risk to data security.
+The latest outlook is alarming: the vast majority (83%) of companies will more than likely experience at least one data breach in their lifetime.
+Just a single intrusion can very well be the final showstopper to many inadequately capitalized businesses.
+As reported by IBM, the average data breach cost was US.35 million in 2022.
+(The impact could leave a larger crater in your wallet – around US.44 million – if your business operates in the U.S.)

 Companies need to include natural disasters, human error, system flaws, and a slew of noncompliance penalties in their data protection strategy.
 There is no feasible way around this dilemma because most businesses today need to process and store data – their own, their vendors, and their customers.
-And like those old-school institutions, modern businesses must guard their precious currency (i.e., data) as if everything depends on it.
+And like those old-school institutions, modern businesses must guard their precious currency (i.e., data) as if everything depended on it.
 The best way to do that is to start with a strong information security plan.

 What Is Information Security?